← Back to 史記

 祿

-King Wu had already conquered Yin Zhou and pacified the world, and he enfeoffed meritorious ministers and his brothers.
-Therefore he enfeoffed Shu Xian at Guan and Shu Du at Cai.
-These two men assisted Wu Geng Lu Fu, the son of King Zhou, in governing the remnant people of Yin.
+After King Wu conquered King Zhou of Shang and pacified the world, he enfeoffed meritorious ministers and his brothers.
+Therefore, he enfeoffed Shu Xian at Guan and Shu Du at Cai.
+These two men assisted Wu Geng Lu Fu, son of King Zhou, in governing the remnant people of Yin.
 He enfeoffed Shu Dan at Lu, and Shu Dan assisted Zhou, becoming the Duke of Zhou.
 He enfeoffed Shu Zhen Duo at the state of Cao, Shu Wu at the state of Cheng, and Shu Chu at the state of Huo.
 Kang Shu Feng and Ran Ji Zai were both young and had not yet received enfeoffments.

 3

-King Wu had already passed away.
-King Cheng was young, and the Duke of Zhou Dan took control of the royal house.
-Guan Shu and Cai Shu suspected that the Duke of Zhou's actions were harmful to King Cheng, so they took Wu Geng and rebelled.
-The Duke of Zhou Dan received King Cheng's command to attack and execute Wu Geng, kill Guan Shu, and banish Cai Shu.
-He moved Cai Shu and gave him ten chariots with seventy followers.
-And he divided the remnant people of Yin into two groups: one he enfeoffed Wei Zi Qi at Song, to continue the sacrifices of Yin; The other he enfeoffed Kang Shu as lord of Wei, who became Wei Kang Shu.
+After King Wu passed away, King Cheng was young, and the Duke of Zhou Dan took charge of the royal house.
+Guan Shu and Cai Shu suspected that the Duke of Zhou's actions were not in King Cheng's interest, so they joined with Wu Geng and raised a rebellion.
+The Duke of Zhou Dan received King Cheng's command, attacked and executed Wu Geng, killed Guan Shu, and banished Cai Shu.
+He relocated Cai Shu with ten chariots and seventy followers.
+He divided the remnant people of Yin into two groups: over one group he enfeoffed Wei Zi Qi at Song, to continue the sacrifices of Yin; The other son, Kang Shu, was enfeoffed as lord of Wei and became known as Kang Shu of Wei.
 He enfeoffed Ji Zai at Ran.
-Ran Ji and Kang Shu both had gentle conduct.
-Therefore the Duke of Zhou raised Kang Shu to be Zhou's Minister of Crime, and Ran Ji to be Zhou's Minister of Works, to assist King Cheng in governing.
-They all had good reputations throughout the world.
+Ran Ji and Kang Shu were both disciplined and mild in conduct.
+Therefore, the Duke of Zhou promoted Kang Shu to be Zhou's Minister of Crime and Ran Ji to be Zhou's Minister of Works, assisting King Cheng in government.
+Both had good reputations throughout the realm.

 4

-Cai Shu Du, having been moved, died.
+After Cai Shu Du was relocated, he died.
 His son was called Hu.
-Hu then changed his conduct, following virtue and being gentle and good.
-The Duke of Zhou heard of it and raised Hu to be a minister in Lu.
-The state of Lu was well governed.
-Therefore the Duke of Zhou spoke to King Cheng, again enfeoffed Hu at Cai, to continue Cai Shu's sacrifices.
+Hu then reformed his conduct, followed virtue, and became gentle and good.
+When the Duke of Zhou heard this, he promoted Hu to serve as a minister in Lu, and Lu became well governed.
+The Duke of Zhou therefore spoke to King Cheng, who again enfeoffed Hu at Cai so that he could continue Cai Shu's sacrifices.
 This was Cai Zhong.
 The remaining five uncles all went to their states, and none became officials of the Son of Heaven.

 5

 Cai Zhong died, and his son Cai Bo Huang succeeded him.
 Cai Bo Huang died, and his son Gong Hou succeeded him.
 Gong Hou died, and his son Duke Li succeeded him.
 Duke Li died, and his son Duke Wu succeeded him.
 In Duke Wu's time, King Li of Zhou lost his state and fled to Zhi.
-The Gong He administered the government, and many feudal lords rebelled against Zhou.
+The Gonghe Regency governed, and many feudal lords rebelled against Zhou.

 6